Unusual Things to do in Estonia – Spotting Seals in the Baltic Sea

 11 facts about the Baltic Sea seals you probably didn’t know

 There are three species of seals in the Baltic Sea: grey seal, ringed seal, and harbour seal.
 While the grey seal is quite happy everywhere in the Baltic Sea, the ringed seal prefers the Northern areas, opposite to the preferences of the harbour seal.
 It’s rare to see a harbor seal in the waters of Estonia, while the grey seal is commonly spotted.
-On our seal-watching trips in North Estonia, we visit the natural habitat of the grey seals.
+On our seal-watching trips in North Estonia, we visit the grey seals’ natural habitat.

 It is estimated that there are approximately 25 000 grey seals in the Baltic Sea, with around 4 000 found in Estonia.
 However, there are just a couple of hundred ringed seals left in the Gulf of Finland.